At a Glance

-To best know how to deal with debt collectors, it’s important that you understand your rights.
+To best know how to handle debt collectors, it’s important that you understand your rights.
 There are consumer protection laws established to protect you against debt collector harassment.
 The Fair Debt Collection Practices Act (FDCPA) helps protect consumers.
 Many states also have their own additional laws.
 Some of your rights include:

 - If you don’t want to be contacted at work and inform your debt collector of this via written letter, they must stop.

 - Collectors can only call between 8am and 9pm and can’t call multiple times a day.

 - Collectors can’t threaten or harass you.

 If a collector violates any laws, you can report them to your state attorney general’s office, as well as the Federal Trade Commission and the Consumer Financial Protection Bureau.

 Debts wind up in collections for being late.
 Lenders have different guidelines on the amount of time that payments can be missed before they wind up in collections, but 60 days unpaid is standard.

 You can be sued if you ignore your debt collector.
 If they win a case against you, they may be able to garnish some of your wages.
 In addition, collectors may decide to place a lien on your property.